DaoCloud/DaoCloud-docs/docs/en/docs/kairship/05workload/image.md

     - When the deployment type is Duplicate, it means that in each working cluster covered by all, an instance corresponding to the number of replicas is started
     - When the deployment type is aggregation or dynamic weight, it refers to the total number of replicas that are set to be started in all covered working clusters

 3. On the `Container Configuration` page, configure the basic information of the container where the load resides.
-You can choose to configure information such as life cycle and health check, and then click `Next`.
+You can choose to configure information such as lifecycle and health check, and then click `Next`.

     ![image](../images/deployment03.png)